cersonsky-lab/cbe710-notes/lecture_files/Lecture5.md

 $$S = -k_B \sum_j p_j \ln p_j$$

-You will shows this expression's equivalence to the Boltzmann definition of the entropy on [Problem Set 2](../../problems/ps_2/problem_set_2).
+You will show this expression's equivalence to the Boltzmann definition of the entropy on [Problem Set 2](../../problems/ps_2/problem_set_2).
 We now have the expressions:

 $$\begin{aligned}